CoreMedia/coremedia-globallink-connect-integration/docs/editorial-quick-start.md

 ![GCC Select](img/gcc-select-type.png)

 After having started the workflow, it is shown in the pending workflow section.
-Double click the workflow to open it in the detail view in the Workflow app.
+Double-click the workflow to open it in the detail view in the Workflow app.
 Here you will see the submission state, the id and other information once available.